How do we ensure that soy is responsibly produced? Photo: WWF

 At the heart of the network’s work is a common commitment that reads: The members of the Soy Dialogue commit, to the extent that they can influence actors within their own supply chain, to ensure responsibly produced soy, used as feed for the production of animal food and soy products for human consumption, regardless of whether the product has Swedish or foreign origin.

 “The Soy Dialogue works to ensure that all soy that reaches Swedish consumers, via the network’s members, is responsibly produced by the year 2025.”

 The Soy Dialogue approves certain certification systems: Photo: Wikipedia Commons

 Members assume accountability that 100% of the soy used in their products are responsibly produced.
 This is achieved through soy certifications which ensure a trustworthy standard of production, or that the soy comes from a traceable origin that has been assessed to meet the criteria and verified by independent third parties.

 The Soy Dialogue approves the certification systems: RTRS (Round Table on Responsible Soy); ProTerra; EU Organic; IFOAM and Donau Soja / Europe Soya as trustworthy standards of responsible soy production.

-Demands made by the Swedish food market can influence more responsible development in South America as well as other cultivation areas and help develop a market for responsible production soya.
-Responsible production includes requirements for nature, environment and local communities, acceptable conditions for workers, and responsible use of agricultural chemicals.
-An important requirement is that expansion of crops does not occur in areas of high natural value or destroy important ecosystem resources or social and cultural values.
+The demands made by the Swedish food market have the potential to both develop a market for sustainable soy products, and stimulate responsible soy production in South America and other soy producing countries.
+Responsible production includes criteria that protect nature, ecosystems and local communities, acceptable working conditions and the responsible use of agricultural chemicals.
+An important requirement is that the production of soy does not occur in ecologically valuable areas, or destroy important ecosystem services, and social or cultural values.